 As I went into week 3 of dialysis, I began to feel a little more confident in the process and my handling of the mental aspect.
 I have gotten to know my nurses and have begun developing some relationships with other patients while in the lobby waiting to be taken back.
 I highly encourage you to get to know others who are going through the same journey as you.
 You would be amazed at how calming and relaxing on the mind it can be to hear others say, "I know exactly how you feel.
 Me too!"

 I highly recommend a good book and headphones so you can use your cell phone.
-It helps pass the time if you would just like to keep to yourself and may not be feeling great.
+It helps pass the time if you would just like to keep to yourself.
 In a dialysis center it is not uncommon to feel cold and slightly nauseated depending on how fast your blood is being pulled and the fluid being taken out.
 You should bring a pen and paper as well if you would like to write as you dialyze.
 Writing is a great way to cope with the mental aspect and allows you to get your feelings out on paper.
 It is OK to be angry, sad, worried and nervous about being in a dialysis clinic.

-You will have people in your life who don't understand what you are going through, can't see that inside you are in pain and hurting, or can't fully grasp the fact that kidney failure is very hard to deal with.
-You can't typically look at somebody and tell that they are a dialysis patient.
-Now, that can be good and help if you may feel self-conscious about being sick.
-However, it can prove to be slightly challenging when you are trying to get somebody to understand that you don't feel good and aren't doing well even though you "look fine."
+You will have people in your life who do not understand what you are going through, cannot see that inside you are in pain and hurting, or cannot fully grasp the fact that kidney failure is very hard to deal with.
+You cannot typically look at somebody and tell that they are on dialysis.
+Now, that can be good and help if you feel self-conscious about being sick.
+However, it can prove to be slightly challenging when you are trying to get somebody to understand that you do not feel good and are not doing well even though you "look fine."

-It's not that kidney patients want people to feel sorry for us, it's just that sometimes we need people to acknowledge that what we are going through is not good, but we are troopers.
+It is not that people with kidney failure want people to feel sorry for us, it is just that sometimes we need people to acknowledge that what we are going through is not good, but we are troopers.
 Some people want to do everything they can to keep our mindsets away from the negative.
-This is good, but it is also healthy to allow the dialysis patient to vent every so often.
-If you face this issue I would highly recommend reaching out to other kidney patients on sites like the American Kidney Fund Facebook page.
+This is good, but it is also healthy to allow a person on dialysis to vent every so often.
+If you face this issue, I would highly recommend reaching out to other people living with kidney disease on sites like the American Kidney Fund Facebook page.